Pedestrian Hit By Car In Michigan: Legal Rights Explained

 A pedestrian who has been hit by a car in Michigan may be able to sue the at-fault driver who caused the accident for pain and suffering compensation.
 The injured victim may also be able to recover auto No-Fault insurance benefits to pay for medical bills and lost wages if he or she is disabled from work due to injuries.

-Reaching a full and fair settlement for any person traveling by foot will depend on factors such as: (1) the nature and extent of the victim’s injuries; (2) current and future medical needs; (3) the extent of lifestyle impairment; (4) allocation of fault; and (5) how much liability insurance and personal assets the at-fault driver has who hit the person traveling by foot.
+Reaching a full and fair settlement for any person traveling by foot will depend on factors such as: (1) the nature and extent of the victim’s injuries; (2) current and future medical needs; (3) the extent of lifestyle impairment; (4) allocation of fault; and (5) how much liability insurance and personal assets the at-fault driver has who struck the person traveling by foot.

 To find out how much your case is worth and what a fair settlement would be, check out our Accident Settlement Calculator.